oprojects/rootkernel/README.md

 # ROOT Kernel

-ROOT(C++) Kernel for Jupyter using the ROOTDMaaS (ROOT Data Mining as a Service)
+ROOT(C++) Jupyter Kernel for the project  ROOTDMaaS (ROOT Data Mining as a Service)

 ## Features
 * C++  highlighting
+* C++ Tab-completion
+* Python(Magic Cell)  highlighting
-* Tab-completion
+* Python(Magic Cell) Tab-completion (using jedi)
 * JSROOT implemented
 * ipython magics supported(shell,python,html,etc..)
 * I/O capture for segfault and in general
-* new added %%doc to show documentation for classes
+* new magic added %%doc to show documentation for classes
-* magics %%cpp to declare functions and classes in cells or tu compile with ACLiC
+* magics %%cpp to declare functions and classes in cells or to compile with ACLiC
+* Tested under Gnu/Linux and MacOSX Yisemite

 ## Limitations
 * It dont support declare functions and classes without magic %%cpp